-x.
+y.
 Investments

-Investments are recorded at original cost including broker's commission and other attributable expenses, with the exception of an investment in $2\frac{1}{2}$ % Consolidated Stock which is stated at market value as at 1st April 1974.
+Investments are recorded at original cost including broker's commission and other attributable expenses, with the exception of an investment in 21⁄2% Consolidated Stock which is stated at market value as at 1st April 1974 and 3 Certificate of Deposit investments which are valued on a mid-price basis at 31st March 2014.

-y.
+z.
 Interest Charges